-The Educational Leadership program is designed for those seeking formal educational leadership roles such as building-level principals, assistant principals, or instructional team leaders.
-It emphasizes the administrator as an instructional leader and a servant leader.
+The M.Ed.
+Educational Leadership: Building Administrator program is designed for those seeking formal educational leadership roles such as building-level principals, assistant principals, or instructional team leaders.
+The program emphasizes the administrator as an instructional leader and a servant leader.
 Skills appropriate to goal setting and maximizing human potential, the unique aspects of an organizational structure, and the management tasks of an administrator are identified.

-Successful completion of the MEd in Educational Leadership qualifies the graduate for recommendation to the State of Idaho for a Pre K-12 principal's certificate.
-(Individuals should check for specific requirements for certification in other states.)
+Successful completion of the M.Ed.
+Educational Leadership: Building Administrator program qualifies the graduate for recommendation to the State of Idaho for a Pre K-12 Principal endorsement on an Idaho Administrator Certificate.
+Individuals should check for specific requirements for certification in other states.

 A significant expectation is that each student will identify a specific topic or problem of interest and will work on a project related to such topic.
-Each student will also complete a nine-month internship in a school setting under the supervision of a qualified building principal.
+Each student will also complete a nine-month (2 semester) administrative internship in a school setting under the supervision of a qualified building principal.
 The internship assignment must be approved by the school district and the NNU program director.

 - Coursework leads to the M.Ed. degree with principal certification.

 - The program utilizes a cohort model.

 - Degree completion takes approximately 18-21 months, including the nine-month internship.

 We have designed our Graduate Programs in Education around the working professional.
 During the school year students will take one course every eight weeks.
 Your administration internship is completed in the building in which you are teaching and can be completed around your teaching schedule.
 We utilize a cohort model, enabling you go through your classes with the same group of people, which builds camaraderie both during the program and after you graduate.
 Your professors at NNU are educational leaders themselves and provide you with the knowledge you need to succeed as a building administrator.